thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

      - If the property is absent or an empty string, it defaults to sending the notification.
      - If the property is provided, the notification is sent only if its value is `true` (ignoring case).
   3. In all cases, the notification is only sent if the device has an active subscription for the updated (or deleted) attributes.
+  4. Additionally, attribute notifications are not sent if:
+     1. The attribute save is skipped because its value did not change (when **Save attributes only if the value changes** is enabled).
+     2. The attribute save is skipped due to the configured processing strategy (e.g., set to Skip).

 **Output connections**